-[0055] According to Examples to be described later, using examples from the above methods, cDNA of an F genedeleted Sendai virus vector (Z strain) is digested with a restriction enzyme Notl, and a linked fragment of a secretory signal sequence (e.g., APP signal sequence or CD59 signal sequence) and a mutant tau protein (TAU (P301S)) is

-- inserted into the noncoding region between the transcription initiation region and the coding region (ORF) of Sendai virus nucleocapsid (NP) protiein gene to construct a mutant tau gene-bearing F gene-deleted Sendai virus vector (Sev-TauP301S).
+[0085] According to Examples to be described later, using examples from the above methods, cDNA of an F genedeleted Sendai virus vector (Z strain) is digested with a restriction enzyme Notl, and a linked fragment of a secretory signal sequence (e.g., APP signal sequence or CD59 signal sequence) and a mutant tau protein (TAU (P301S)) is inserted into the noncoding region between the transcription initiation region and the coding region (ORF) of Sendai virus nucleocapsid (NP) protein gene to construct a mutant tau gene-bearing F gene-deleted Sendai virus vector (Sev-TauP301S).
 The actually constructed plasmid for reconstituting the Sendai virus vector is pcDNA3-APP-TauP301S (Fig. 14); the initiation codon (atg) is bound to the 5' terminal end of the secretory signal sequence, and the consensus sequence of Kozak (e.g., gccacc or ccacc) may be further linked ahead of the initiation codon.
-For the reconstitution of the vector, a helper cell line expressing Sendai virus F protein is used (WO 00/70070). - 30 the vector, a helper cell line expressing Sendai virus F protein is used (WO 00/70070).
-[0056] For the adenovirus vector, an E1 region-deleted adenovirus vector may be used.
+For the reconstitution of the vector, a helper cell line expressing Sendai virus F protein is used (WO 00/70070).

+[0086] For the adenovirus vector, an F1 region-deleted adenovirus vector may he used.
 An E3 region may be deleted in addition to the E1 region; however, the deletion of the E3 region is not always essential.
 The adenovirus vector is described, for example, in JP Patent Publication (Kokai) Nos.
-2008-017849 and 2000-166581; JP Patent Publication (Kohyo) No. 2003-518915; Hitt, M. et al., "Construction and propagation of human adenovirus vectors" In Cell Biology: - A Laboratory Handbook (Celis, J.E. ed.), Third Ed., Vol. 1, Academic Press (2005), or Hitt, M. et al., "Techniques for human adenovirus vector construction and characterization" In Methods in Molecular Genetics (Adolph, K.W. ed.), Vol. 7, Academic Press (1995).
+2008-017849 and 2000-166581; JP Patent Publication (Kohyo) No. 2003-518915; Hitt, M. et al., "Construction and propagation of human adenovirus vectors" In Cell Biology: A Laboratory Handbook (Celis, J.E. ed.), Third Ed., Vol. 1, Academic Press (2005), or Hitt, M. et al., "Techniques for human adenovirus vector construction and characterization" In Methods in Molecular Genetics (Adolph, K.W. ed.), Vol. 7, Academic Press (1995).

-[0057] For other virus vectors, vectors improved for use in gene therapy are described in the literature and can be used for the present invention.
+[0087] For other virus vectors, vectors improved for use in gene therapy are described in the literature and can be used as described herein.

-<Vaccine>
+30 <Vaccine>

-[0058] The vaccine of the present invention can be used for preventing or treating tauopathy.
+[0088] The vaccine of the present invention can be used for preventing or treating tauopathy.
 The vaccine can induce an antibody to (optionally phosphorylated) tau protein in a subject in a further sustained manner compared with a case where a mutant tau protein is administered directly (see Figs. 4 and 6).

-[0059] The vaccine of the present invention activates microglia in the brain of a subject, which thereby phagocytizes a mutant tau protein.
+[0089] The vaccine for use according to the present invention may activate microglia in the brain of a subject, which thereby phagocytizes a mutant tau protein.
 The clearance of the mutant tau protein as a causative agent for tauopathy by microglia inhibits the accumulation of the protein and suppresses the progression of the symptoms of tauopathy.

-- [0060] An in vivo test using tauopathy model mice (P301S Tau transgenic mice) showed that the vaccine of the present invention had the effect of improving tauopathy, especially tauopathy dementia.
-In other words, the reduced recent memory and the unsociability observed in dementia were improved by the inoculation of the vaccine of the present invention, whereas the improving effect was not observed when a recombinant mutant tau protein was inoculated; thus, the superiority of the vaccine of the present invention was demonstrated.
-The vaccine of the present invention was also observed to have the effect of improving the hyperactivity (restlessness) often observed in dementia, like the recombinant - 55 mutant tau protein.
-Thus, the vaccine of the present invention has the effect of improving the reduced recent memory and/or the abnormal social interaction and/or the abnormal anxiety-like behavior and/or the impaired memory observed in dementia.
+[0090] An in vivo test using tauopathy model mice (P301S Tau transgenic mice) showed that the vaccine for use according to the present invention had the effect of improving tauopathy, especially tauopathy dementia.
+In other words, the reduced recent memory and the unsociability observed in dementia were improved by the inoculation of the vaccine for use in the present invention, whereas the improving effect was not observed when a recombinant mutant tau protein was inoculated; thus, the superiority of the vaccine for use in the present invention was demonstrated.
+The vaccine for use in the present invention was also observed to have the effect of improving the hyperactivity (restlessness) often observed in dementia, like the recombinant mutant tau protein.
+Thus, the vaccine for use in the present invention has the effect of improving the reduced recent memory and/or the abnormal social interaction and/or the abnormal anxiety-like behavior and/or the impaired memory observed in dementia.